 Other long-term problems can include the formation of scar tissue and the slowing of bone growth in areas that get radiation.
 Depending on the child’s age and what parts of the body get the radiation, this could result in deformities or a failure to grow to full height.
-Radiation can also raise the risk of cancer many years later (see “ Possible late and long-term side effects of treatments”).
+Radiation can also raise the risk of cancer many years later.
+(See Possible Late and Long-term Side Effects of Treatments for Rhabdomyosarcoma.)

 To limit the risk of serious long-term effects from radiation, doctors use the lowest dose of radiation therapy that is still effective.

-For more on radiation therapy, see our document Understanding Radiation Therapy: A Guide for Patients and Families.
+For more on radiation therapy, see our document A Guide to Radiation Therapy.

 Last Medical Review: November 20, 2014 Last Revised: November 21, 2014